A strong community focus is at the heart of Wapping Wharf’s ethos.

 Community benefits that are part of the Wapping Wharf scheme include: £1.5 million for M Shed, the museum of Bristol; the redevelopment of Museum Square, a public events space by the waterfront; the extension of Museum Street and newly commissioned public art throughout the development.

-In addition, Wapping Wharf supports a range of important community and cultural initiatives in Bristol, including: Bristol 24/7's Better Bristol campaign; Bedminster Lantern Parade 2020; SS Great Britain's Spectacular Summer 2019; Light the Night, Bristol 2019; Bristol Old Vic's Big Give Christmas Challenge 2018; Gromit Unleashed 2 arts trail; Luke Jerram's Play Me, I'm Yours street pianos project; Bristol 24/7's young chefs programme; a new boat for Bristol Gig Club; Bristol’s Shaun in the City charity arts trail; SS Great Britain’s ‘Being Brunel’ project; Bedminster Secret Gardens; South Bristol Arts Trail; Bristol Museums and Food Connections.
+In addition, Wapping Wharf supports a range of important community and cultural initiatives in Bristol, including: Bristol 24/7's Better Bristol campaign; Bedminster Lantern Parade 2020 & 2022; SS Great Britain's Spectacular Summer 2019; Light the Night, Bristol 2019 and 2021; Bristol Old Vic's Big Give Christmas Challenge 2018; Gromit Unleashed 2 arts trail; Luke Jerram's Play Me, I'm Yours street pianos project; Bristol 24/7's young chefs programme; a new boat for Bristol Gig Club; Bristol’s Shaun in the City charity arts trail; SS Great Britain’s ‘Being Brunel’ project; Bedminster Secret Gardens; South Bristol Arts Trail; Bristol Museums and Food Connections.

 Wapping Wharf is also home to a Tap for Bristol donation point, located in the window of Better Food on Gaol Ferry Steps.
 The initiative raises money to support Bristol's homeless, specifically through crisis support and preventation work with Caring for Bristol and Bristol City Centre BID.